-If you are in Illinois, some ways to get involved include contacting Fox Valley Citizens for Peace and Justice or 350 Kishwaukee or Forest City 350 or Chicago in Solidarity with Standing Rock or Chicago 350 (Chicago), or Save Our Illinois Land.
+If you are in Illinois, some ways to get involved include contacting Fox Valley Citizens for Peace and Justice or 350 Kishwaukee or Forest City 350 or Chicago in Solidarity with Standing Rock or Chicago 350 (Chicago), Elgin Green Groups 350, or Save Our Illinois Land.

-November 2017 Update: Ok we are getting down to the wire.
-Jame Hansen, a respected scientist with NASA, said pipelines like KXL and Line 3 are Game Over for the Planet (and we've suspected this for a long while, following the pattern of global warming).
+James Hansen, a respected scientist with NASA, said pipelines like KXL and Line 3 are Game Over for the Planet (and we've suspected this for a long while, following the pattern of global warming).
 This is no overstatement.
 We are past using up our Carbon Budget and the continued unabated extraction of fossil fuels threatens all life on this planet (see previous citations).
-The last holdouts of resistance against Line 3 are Camp Makwa and Camp Turtle Island.
-There is a fund in Elgin, Illinois that is devoted to supporting these camps, the last holdout against the destruction of the Earth, other than the hope that we pin in the legislative/judicial system to see the truth and as being defended by the Youth Climate Intervenors, and some of our last hope rests with these brave souls along with numerous Indigenous tribes who also fight to save the Earth, and the defenders against Keystone XL in Nebraska and against Kinder-Morgan in British Columbia.
+Some of the last holdouts of resistance against Line 3 are Camp Makwa, Camp Turtle Island, and some climate activists and Indigenous people, especially those in Minnesota.
+There is a fund in Elgin that is devoted to supporting these camps, the last holdout against the destruction of the Earth, other than the hope that we pin in the legislative/judicial system and our defenders there.
+Those defenders are the Youth Climate Intervenors, and some of our last hope rests with these brave souls along with numerous Indigenous tribes who also fight to save the Earth, and the defenders against Keystone XL in Nebraska and against Kinder-Morgan in British Columbia.